noi-techpark/odh-datacollector-flightdata/README.md

 For development purpose, you can start any of the Docker Compose containers individually, e.g. `docker-compose up mosquitto`.

-Usually you want to work on the `integrator`.
-The integrator reads from a MQTT broker (mosquitto) and writes to a PostgreSQL database.
-A common setup for development is therefor to launch mosquitto and PostgreSQL in their respective Docker containers and to start on `integrator` locally.
-This way you can e.g. easily debug the integrator.
+Usually you want to work on the `datacollector`.
+The datacollector reads from a MQTT broker (mosquitto) and writes to a PostgreSQL database.
+A common setup for development is therefor to launch mosquitto and PostgreSQL in their respective Docker containers and to start on `datacollector` locally.
+This way you can e.g. easily debug the datacollector.
 To get the described setup, follow the steps below.

 Start `mosquitto` and `postgres` containers using docker-compose: